 The reason for this is that the most common pens, like a ballpoint pen or bic pen, are made with non-toxic ink, and their manufacture is regulated in most countries.
 Of course, it should still be used carefully.

-For example, if you have the habit of drawing on your own skin, do be careful to not do it near cuts or any open wounds you might have.
-Even though the ink is non-toxic, you’ll still want to avoid any infections!
+For example, if you have the habit of drawing on your own skin, do be careful not to do it near cuts or any open wounds you might have.

 Now let’s see what you should be worried about.